12 Top Essential Oils & 60+ Uses

 - As a driving aid.
 Taking a long driving trip?
-Be sure to pack the peppermint oil.
+Be sure to pack the peppermint essential oil.
 Its ability to wake up the nervous system and keep your brain alert is unmatched.
 It’s better than coffee and no caffeine jitters!
 Peppermint oil is also good for kids with ADHD.
-Add several drops of peppermint oil to a spray bottle containing distilled water, shake it and spray it lightly on their clothes before studying to increase concentration and clarity of thought.
+Add several drops of peppermint oil to a spray bottle containing distilled water, shake it, and spray it lightly on their clothes before studying to help increase concentration and clarity of thought.

 - As an anti-aging antioxidant.
 Oregano oil’s high antioxidant content makes it perfect for fighting the effects of aging, which is all about free radicals creating havoc throughout the body.
-If using it topically, be sure to dilute as described below because oregano can be a hot oil when applied to the skin.
-Always avoid the skin around eyes and other sensitive areas.
+If using it topically, be sure to dilute as described below because oregano can be a “hot” oil when applied to the skin.
+Always avoid the skin around the eyes and other sensitive areas.

 - Ease a sore throat.
 Oregano oil will quickly relieve a sore throat.
 Add a drop to a glass of water and gargle with it.
 Sip it throughout the day.
 Oregano oil also helps to shorten the duration of colds and flu.

 - For athlete’s foot and fungal infections.
-Dilute as described below and massage into feet, between toes, or into nails for an anti-fungal blast.
+Dilute as described below and massage into feet, between toes, or into nails for an antifungal blast.
 Or get a basin of water and add a few drops of oregano and soak your feet in it.
-Oregano can also be used to get rid of ringworm, another fungal skin infection.
+Oregano can also be used to help get rid of ringworm, another fungal skin infection.

-- Improves brain health.
+- Improve brain health.
 Rosemary oil is stimulatory to the central nervous system, and helps to promote clearer thinking.
 Rosemary has long been valued for its ability to help overcome mental fatigue, and to improve mental clarity and focus.
-Japanese researchers have recently shown that carnosic acid (one of rosemary’s phytochemicals) has neuroprotective functions in brain cells and may be helpful in the prevention of Alzheimer’s Disease.6
+Japanese researchers have recently shown that carnosic acid (one of rosemary’s phytochemicals) has neuroprotective functions in brain cells and may be helpful in the prevention of Alzheimer’s disease.6

 - For healthy scalp and beautiful hair.
 Rosemary oil is beneficial for scalp problems like dandruff and seborrhea because it helps to regulate the secretion of oil in the scalp.
 It also aids hair regrowth.
 A 2015 study comparing rosemary with minoxidil, a commonly used drug for combating hair loss, found rosemary essential oil to be just as good as the minoxidil, but only after six months of use.7 So stick with it!
 Rosemary oil stimulates hair follicles, thus assisting hair to grow longer and stronger.
-It also promotes cell division and dilates blood vessels in the scalp which stimulates hair follicles to produce new hair growth.
+It also promotes cell division and dilates blood vessels in the scalp, which stimulates hair follicles to produce new hair growth.